PimalK/Maize-Disease-Classification/README.md

 - `keras 2.11.0`
 - `pillow 9.5.0`

-Ensure you have Python 3.7 installed, then install the required dependencies:
+Once Python 3.7 is installed, the abovementioned packages can be installed using:
 ```sh
 pip install -r requirements.txt
 ```